cloud-gov/cg-site/_docs/ops/security-ir.md

 Any extra details about the issue can go here.
 ```

+This sitrep should be:

+- Emailed to `gsa-ir@gsa.gov`
+- Emailed to [FedRAMP ISSO (JAB TR reps)][FedRAMP ISSO TRR reps], cc: fedramp_security@gsa.gov and cloud-gov-compliance@gsa.gov.
+They require daily updates on open incidents.
+- Sent (email or Slack) to external stakeholders, if applicable and relevant

-The IC is responsible for keeping this issue up-to-date as investigation and remediation progresses.
-Everyone involved in the issue (*responders*) should leave notes as comments on the issue.
+The IC is responsible for keeping this incident document up-to-date as investigation and remediation progresses.
+Everyone involved in the issue (*responders*) should leave notes
+in the incident Google Doc.
+Slack should be used for most asynchronous communications.

-- The IC may start a Google Hangout and/or create Google Docs so that responders can share sensitive information not suitable for sharing in GitHub or Slack.
+- The IC may start a Google Hangout and they, and the Scribe, should
+update the incident Google Doc to summarize key findings and actions.

 ### Assess